 Q: Is quercetin an anti-histamine?
 How much quercetin is effective for the allergies?

 A: There is evidence suggesting that quercetin has anti-histamine properties and can help with reducing common symptoms of an allergic reaction.
-Unfortunately, an ideal dose of quercetin supplements for allergy problems hasn't been established yet, so it's ideal that you talk to a physician first before taking these.
+Unfortunately, an ideal dose of quercetin supplements for allergy problems hasn't been established yet, so it's ideal that you talk to a physician, doctor or other health professional first before taking these.

 Q: How do you take quercetin?